 The wife’s virtues, often dissimilar to the husband’s, constituted another locus of rationale for how gender matters.
 The husbands admired and were advanced by virtues they find unique in women: “Her femininity allows me to let my guard down,” and, ‘Her … gentle spirit, it invites me in [to a place of] security [that] unites us.’
 One husband eulogized, ‘She is very much an undergirding support of everything I do, and very strong. … It’s all very feminine.
 There is nothing masculine about her strength, which I love.
 I find … security and support in that.’

-I think there’s more things like this that we can and must share (the greatest support for homosexuality in our culture comes from people under thirty years of age).
+I think there’s more things like this that we can and must share (the greatest support for same sex relationships in our culture comes from people under thirty years of age).
 We need to engage people and move beyond tired clichés that produce more heat than light.
 Studies like this are a step in that direction.
 The next time you have an opportunity to speak to someone on this subject, you can tell them you support marriage between men and women because you believe in diversity.
-The world knows we think homosexual behavior is sinful; we need to do a better job of showing them why we affirm marriage.
+The world knows we think same sex behavior is sinful; we need to do a better job of showing them why we affirm marriage.